CORRECTED-France's EDF picks new head of UK unit overseeing nuclear project

 By Geert De Clercq

-PARIS, June 13 French utility EDF has appointed an Italian who heads its international operations to run its British unit that is handling the construction of two new nuclear reactors, EDF said.
+PARIS, June 13 (Reuters) - French utility EDF has appointed an Italian who heads its international operations to run its British unit that is handling the construction of two new nuclear reactors, EDF said.

 Simone Rossi, 47, will take up the post of chief executive at EDF Energy in November, succeeding Vincent de Rivaz, who is retiring after 15 years as CEO of the unit.